 Wealth is not a specific number in your bank account, it is defined by your ability to afford your dreams.

 Happiness, on the other hand, is not a simple destination, it is a cycle of experiences that you pursue throughout your life.

-To combine both means using money simply as a tool – a means that provide the necessary time, resources, mobility and access that will allow you to invest in memories and life experiences.
+To combine both means using money simply as a tool – a means that provides the necessary time, resources, mobility, and access that will allow you to invest in memories and life experiences.